The Singles Network Ministries

 Q: What have been some of the things you have seen change for good, and what have you seen change for the bad?

 A: It has been encouraging to see some singles move from matchmaker-oriented events/ministries (usually short-lived) to being trained and mentored to lead healthy, durable singles ministries.
-It is sad to hear how many singles are turning to quick-fix solutions such as online dating rather than engaging with the discipleship that would better resolve their challenges.
+It is sad to hear how many singles are turning to quick-fix solutions, such as online dating, rather than engaging in discipleship that would better address their challenges.

-Q: What would be your advice to churches who will not hire a singles pastor but want to minister to singles?
+Q: What would be your advice to churches that will not hire a singles pastor but want to minister to singles?

 A: You can run an effective ministry to singles without an appointed singles pastor.
 Prayerfully seek someone within the church who has the heart and calling to minister to singles, get them trained, and then support them, appointing a team to work with them to do the ministry.